White Dwarfs in Globular Clusters

-\begin{description} \item [{\bf $\omega$~Cen -- }] This is the most massive Galactic globular cluster and it is therefore not surprising that the search for white dwarfs dates back to \cite{Orto87}, who detected two dozen white dwarf candidates using EFOSC1@ESO-3.6m photometry, and to \cite{Elson95}, who detected four white dwarf candidates using WFPC2@HST data.
-More recently, \cite{Monelli05} detected more than 2,000 white dwarf candidates in three out of the nine ACS@HST pointings located across the cluster center.
+\begin{description} \item [{\bf NGC\,5139} ($\omega$\,Cen) {\bf -- }] This is the most massive Galactic globular cluster and it is therefore not surprising that the search for white dwarfs dates back to \cite{Orto87}, who detected two dozen white dwarf candidates using photometry observed with the Faint Object Spectrograph and Camera 1 at the ESO 3.6m telescope, and to \cite{Elson95}, who detected four white dwarf candidates using WFPC2 data.
+More recently, \cite{Monelli05} detected more than 2,000 white dwarf candidates in three out of the nine pointings observed with the Advanced Camera for Surveys ({\bf ACS}) on board the HST, which were located across the cluster center.
 Moreover, deep $H_\alpha$ measurements support the evidence that about 80\% of these cluster white dwarfs are also $H_\alpha$-bright.
-In order to account for this empirical evidence \cite{Monelli05} suggested that a fraction of the white dwarf candidates might be helium-core white dwarfs, and therefore the aftermath of binary evolution.
-Results based on a more complete photometric data set (eight out of nine pointings) provided some 6,500 white dwarfs (\cite{Bono05}; \cite{Cala08}, see Fig. 1) supporting the preliminary results of (\cite{Monelli05}).
-In particular, they found that the ratio of white dwarf to main sequence star counts is at least a factor of two larger than the ratio of the C/O-core white dwarf cooling time to the main sequence lifetime.
-A fraction of He-core white dwarfs ranging from 10\% to 80\%, depending on their mean mass, can explain this apparent discrepancy.
-On the other hand, the presence of a helium-enhanced ($Y$=0.42, \cite{Norris04};\cite{Lee05};\cite{Dantona05};\cite{Dantona07}) stellar population cannot account for the observed white dwarf excess.
-Interestingly enough, \cite{Cala08} also noted that candidate helium-core white dwarfs have been identified in stellar clusters showing evidence for extreme mass loss on the red giant branch, like the metal-rich old open cluster NGC\,6791 (presence of extreme horizontal branch stars) and the globular clusters $\omega$\,Cen and NGC\,2808 (presence of late hot helium flashers, cf. Sect.~\ref{GCsec:Helium}).
-Such extreme mass loss could in turn also yield stars that avoid the helium-core flash completely and thus become helium-core white dwarfs.
+In order to account for this empirical evidence \cite{Monelli05} suggested that a fraction of the white dwarf candidates might be He-core white dwarfs, and therefore the aftermath of a violent mass loss event (see end of Sect.~\ref{GCsec:Helium} for more details).
+Interestingly enough, \cite{Cala08} also noted that candidate He-core white dwarfs have been identified in stellar clusters showing evidence for extreme mass loss on the red giant branch, like the metal-rich old open cluster NGC\,6791 (presence of extreme horizontal branch stars) and the globular clusters $\omega$\,Cen and NGC\,2808 (presence of late hot helium flashers, cf. Sect.~\ref{GCsec:Helium}).
+Such extreme mass loss could in turn also yield stars that avoid the He-core flash completely and thus become He-core white dwarfs.